 Pregnancy is a great time to start protecting and mothering your child within.
 A person could make themselves crazy trying to avoid all the toxins in today's world, since toxins are everywhere — from the air we breathe and the food we eat, to the clothes we wear and the water we drink.
 The best place to start making the world a healthier and safer place is inside your body and in your home.

-Here are 10 tips to help you have the happiest, healthiest and greenest pregnancy
+Here are 10 tips to help you have the happiest, healthiest and greenest pregnancy you can have!

 1. Eat local and organic foods.